rgeyer-rs-cookbooks/phpenv/README.md

 ## Usage

 ## TODO
-Require php-build, and possibly provide some LWRP's that do interesting things
+* Require php-build, and possibly provide some LWRP's that do interesting things
+* Fix travis-ci foodcritic test.
+It works locally, but exits with 127 when run by travis-ci, not clear why. :(